wi7a1ian/csharp-cpu-lab/README.md

 1. The other core has to fetch the value from the memory location once again.

 #### Hyperthreading
-Usually L1 & L2 caches are private and are usually not shared among other cores.
+L1 and usually L2 cache are private and are not shared between cores.
 This is to reduces the chance of cache contention.
-Enabling hyperthreads will turn on *shared mode*, where the L1 data cache is competitively shared between logical processors, which in turns cause cache contention.
+Enabling hyperthreads will turn on *shared mode* in order to make *logical processors* available for the system.
+L1 data cache is then competitively shared between logical processors, which in turns cause cache contention.
 Projects that strongly base on proper L1 cache utilization should turn this feature off.

 #### Benchmark #1 - element access by `ref`/`out`
 ```